Less QQE, more YCC? With new framework, BOJ braces for long-term battle

 CONVINCING THE REFLATIONISTS

-Kuroda initially preached the benefits of expanding base money, but gradually backed away and sided with those wanting to overhaul the huge asset-buying program.
+Kuroda initially preached the benefits of expanding base money, but gradually backed away and sided with those wanting to overhaul the huge asset-buying programme.

 A former top currency diplomat, Kuroda's priority was to halt unwelcome yen gains that would hurt Japan's export reliant economy, sources say.
 With the BOJ's bond buying reaching its limits, guiding yields lower through direct rate targets appeared a more preferable approach.